Skip to content

 Coming home.

-When I came back to India, I saw two things simultaneously.
+When I came back to India, I saw two things at once.
 Something worse, and something better.

-Worse: because the online sellers I met — the Shopify stores, the Amazon businesses, the B2B wholesalers — had nothing.
+Worse: the online sellers I met — Shopify stores, Amazon businesses, B2B wholesalers — had nothing.
 No recommendation engine.
 No demand forecasting.
 No automated reconciliation.
-They were navigating the same complexity that kept Kohl's executives up at night, but with spreadsheets and gut feel and no safety net.
-Stockouts cost them 15–20% of potential revenue.
-Returns ate margin without any predictive model to reduce them.
-Payment reconciliation was manual and months behind.
-They were operating a modern business with 1990s information systems.
+They were navigating the same complexity that kept Kohl's executives up at night, but with spreadsheets and gut feel.
+The cost was real:

-Better: because they had three things the big retailers didn't — speed, ownership, and nothing to lose.
-A D2C brand doing ₹10 crore a year can try an AI experiment on Monday and see a result by Friday.
-There's no 9-month procurement cycle.
-There's no legacy system politics.
-The founder is the product manager and the P&L owner and the person who answers Slack.
+Better: because these sellers had three things the big retailers didn't — speed, ownership, and nothing to lose.
+A D2C brand doing ₹10 crore a year can try an AI experiment on Monday and see results by Friday.
+No 9-month procurement cycle.
+No legacy system politics.
+The founder is the product manager, the P&L owner, and the person who answers Slack.
 When the AI ships, it ships into a business that can actually use it.

 This was the opportunity I couldn't walk past.